juanalytics/tussi/README.md

 ### Performance Tactics Load Balancer Pattern - Architectural Tactic: Maintain Multiple Copies of Computations (Manage Resources)

 To manage system resources and maintain performance under heavy load, a load balancer is used to horizontally scale stateless services.
 By maintaining multiple copies of components like the API Gateway and distributing traffic among them, the system can handle a larger volume of concurrent computations, ensuring that response times remain low and preventing any single instance from becoming a bottleneck.

-### Event Sourcing Pattern

-To maintain a complete and verifiable history of critical changes, particularly for sensitive operations like product price modifications, the system can implement an Event Sourcing pattern.
-Instead of merely storing the current state, all changes to application state are captured as a sequence of immutable events.
-This provides an audit trail and allows for reconstructing past states.

-### CQRS Pattern

-To optimize for scenarios with high read and write loads, particularly for the product database, the system can adopt the Command Query Responsibility Segregation (CQRS) pattern.
-This involves separating the model for updating information (Command side) from the model for reading information (Query side).
-This allows for independent scaling and optimization of read and write operations, preventing bottlenecks caused by concurrent access patterns.

-### Service Discovery Pattern

-For internal service-to-service communication within the containerized environment, a Service Discovery Pattern is employed.
-This allows services to find and communicate with each other without hardcoding network locations.
-In a Kubernetes environment, this is typically handled by the built-in DNS service, enabling services to resolve logical names (e.g., `products-api`) to dynamic IP addresses of running instances.

-### Cluster Pattern

-The system leverages a Cluster Pattern, where multiple nodes and instances work together as a single, unified computing resource to provide high availability and scalability.
-In a GKE environment, this is managed through node pools and Managed Instance Groups (MIGs) that automatically handle node recreation and workload rescheduling in case of failures, ensuring continuous operation.

-### Compensating Transaction Pattern

-To ensure data consistency in distributed transactions, especially when an operation in a multi-step process fails, the Compensating Transaction Pattern is utilized.
-This involves designing a reverse action for each step in a distributed transaction.
-If a subsequent step fails, compensating transactions are executed to undo the effects of previously completed steps, effectively rolling back the entire logical transaction and restoring the system to a consistent state.
-This prevents partial updates and ensures data integrity in complex workflows like a checkout process where stock might be deducted before payment confirmation.

 ## 10. Prototype Deployment